freshworkx/typo3-image-gallery/Documentation/Admin/Index.rst

 Lightbox
 --------

+You can use your own lightbox library for showing images and videos in a lightbox.
+Several information are available in the anchor tag which should trigger the lightbox.
+However, you can add your own CSS class and rel attribute to adapt the source code to your needs.

 .. code-block:: typoscript

    plugin.tx_bmimagegallery {
        settings {
            lightbox {
-               # 'cssClass' and 'relAttribute' are not predefined in the constants
-               # by default but in the Fluid Templates.
-               cssClass = {$styles.content.textmedia.linkWrap.lightboxEnabled}
+               cssClass =
-               relAttribute = {$styles.content.textmedia.linkWrap.lightboxCssClass}
+               relAttribute =
            }
        }
    }